akiellor/akiellor.github.io/src/posts/03-frankenstein-javascript-generator.md

 }));
 ```

+## Conclusion

+Getting to this solution was really fun.
+I was able to iteratively solve the original problem of randomly generating JavaScript and with every iteration I learned a little about JavaScript AST processing and Markov Chains.

+The statistical model still doesn't track many features of the analysed code, so can not be considered done.
+It could be interesting to have the analysis extract a model that would with certainty generate the original code, this would mean that all code features a being accounted.

+Another extension could be to use the statistical model to drive some IDE auto-completion.
+It would be great if IDE's were able to predict what code was coming next based on the code that has already been written.

 If you are interested in looking at the code that makes these things possible, feel free to have a look at [generate.js](https://github.com/akiellor/generate.js).

 If this post was interesting to you, you may want to have a look at the projects in the [estools](https://github.com/estools) GitHub organization, particularly [esfuzz](https://github.com/estools/esfuzz) which solves the javascript generation problem in a different way for a different purpose.